-By creating financially stable foundations for your children through a kids savings account, it will enable them to have great understanding of the partnership between money and saving.
+By creating financial foundations for your children through a kids savings account, it will help them to better understand money and saving.

 What is a kids savings account?